Raj96659/InterviewGuard-Interview-Attendance-Risk-Predictor/README.md

-# InterviewGuard-Interview-Attendance-Risk-Predictor
+# InterviewGuard-Interview Attendance Risk Predictor

-End-to-end machine learning pipeline to **predict** whether a candidate will attend a scheduled recruitment interview, with a production-style Flask API for real-time scoring. [web:21]
+End-to-end machine learning pipeline to **predict** whether a candidate will attend a scheduled recruitment interview, with a production-style Flask API for real-time scoring.

 ---

 ## 🚀 Project Overview

-Companies lose time and revenue when candidates do not show up for scheduled interviews, making proactive no-show prediction highly valuable for recruiters. [web:25]
+Companies lose time and revenue when candidates do not show up for scheduled interviews, making proactive no-show prediction highly valuable for recruiters.
-This project builds a full binary classification pipeline using scikit-learn and Flask to estimate the probability of a candidate missing an interview based on historical and scheduling features. [web:24]
+This project builds a full binary classification pipeline using scikit-learn and Flask to estimate the probability of a candidate missing an interview based on historical and scheduling features.

 ---

 ## 🧩 Problem Statement

-Given candidate and interview-related features, the task is to predict the target variable `no_show`, where `1` indicates a no-show and `0` indicates the candidate attended. [web:25]
+Given candidate and interview-related features, the task is to predict the target variable `no_show`, where `1` indicates a no-show and `0` indicates the candidate attended.
-The model output can be used to trigger reminders, double-confirmations, or rescheduling strategies for high-risk candidates. [web:21]
+The model output can be used to trigger reminders, double-confirmations, or rescheduling strategies for high-risk candidates.

 ---